torgbuiedunyenyo/infinite-book/world_document.md

 - Neural interfaces have replaced most physical devices (hence Tan's confusion with Jay's phone)
 - Medical technology has extended lifespans and cured most diseases
-- Communication is largely telepathic/neural rather than verbal or textual
+- Communication is largely neural rather than verbal or textual
 - Transportation within an era uses methods Jay doesn't understand

 When Jay is in the future, he struggles with basic daily activities that require technological fluency he doesn't have.